Siemens-Healthineers/K2s/doc/K8s_Troubleshoot.md

 Next, we should disable the rules in AppLocker and restart the machine.

 Although, this is just a hack to continue working, we should allow windows containers execution specifically CMD.exe in a secured way. **Please review the AppLocker rules with your security experts**.

+# Unable to run Windows Hyper-V on host machine
+## Problem
+Hyper-V Manager unable to connect to Virtual Machine Management service on host machine.

+Error: "Hyper-V encountered an error trying to access an object on computer ‘localhost’ because the object was not found.
+The object might have been deleted.
+Verify that the Virtual Machine Management service on the computer is running.
+If the service is running, try to perform the task again by using Run as Administrator."

+### How to check if the error persists:

+PS> Get-VM

+If there is no error then command should return list of Virtual machines or empty list.

+## Solution
+This is due to a prior uninstall which has deleted a MOF which is required for HyperVisor.
+In order to regenerate, run the following command from an Elevated (Administrator) command prompt or PowerShell.

+`MOFCOMP %SYSTEMROOT%\System32\WindowsVirtualization.V2.mof`